-1 Time under default camera settings, when normal operations are performed, such as shooting, pausing, turning the camera on and off, and zooming.
+^{1} Time under default camera settings, when normal operations are performed, such as shooting, pausing, turning the camera on and off, and zooming.

-- 2 Time available when shooting the maximum movie length (until recording stops automatically) repeatedly. - The number of shots that can be taken is based on measurement guidelines of the Camera & Imaging Products Association (CIPA). - Under some shooting conditions, the number of shots and recording time may be less than mentioned above. - The number of shots and recording time that can be taken may vary widely depending on the brand of alkaline batteries used. - Number of shots/time with fully charged NiMH batteries.
+- The number of shots that can be taken is based on measurement guidelines of the Camera & Imaging Products Association (CIPA). - Under some shooting conditions, the number of shots and recording time may be less than mentioned above. - Number of shots/time with a fully charged battery.